 This word originates from Bandar-log- a term used in Rudyard Kipling's "The Jungle Book" (1894) to describe the monkeys of the Seeonee jungle.
-Due to its similarity in sounding to the name of Stepan Bandera, a leader of Ukrainian nationalists the word is used to call Bandera followers with a strongly negative connotation.
+Due to its similarity in sounding to the name of Stepan Bandera, a leader of Ukrainian nationalists21, the word refers to Bandera followers and has a strongly negative connotation.
 There are a lot of words linked to the name of Stepan Bandera in this group.

-Comment of translator: words are transliterated from Russian with explanations or English parallels when it is possible.
+20 Comment of translator: words are transliterated from Russian with explanations or English parallels when it is possible.
 Links to Wikipedia articles when it is appropriate are suggested.
 Variants of the same word are put together.